Lartsch/FediAct/README.md

 5. Click OK, Firefox will close - reopen it
 6. FediFollow will now be available in the Add-ons menu of Firefox Nightly

 I included all of the default add-ons in the custom collection, so you will not miss out on any of those.
+Of course, you can create [your own collection](https://support.mozilla.org/en-US/kb/how-use-collections-addonsmozillaorg) as well.

 ## Additional notes
 1. Currently supports external Mastodon instances v3 + v4